simonlotzkar/autoblocks/README.md

       - roll group initiative
     - edit group hp
     - remove group from characters
-    - delete group and its characters from play
+    - delete group and its characters from encounter
-- chose to save the library or play to a file (from main menu and when quitting the application), and
+- chose to save the current library or encounter to a file (from main menu and when quitting the application), and
-- chose to load the library or play from a file (from main menu and when launching the application)
+- chose to load a library or encounter from a file (from main menu and when launching the application)

 ### Currently added default statblocks:
 - Orc